HOW TO WORSHIP Keep in mind that not all worship is acceptable to God. This fact

 wishes above God’s word.
 When man takes the place of God, it amounts to idolatry

-and rebellion.
 Therefore it is important to listen not only to God’s commands,

 but also to His salient.
 Hebrews 7:13-14 has an example of silence.
 In His Old